-Keynote: Promoting Ethics in Social Care
+Keynote: Promoting Ethics in Care: Conundrums and Opportunities

 Anne Marie Rafferty is Professor of Nursing Policy, former Dean of the Florence Nightingale Faculty of Nursing and Midwifery, King’s College London and Visiting Professor at Imperial College’s Patient Safety Translational Research Centre.
 She graduated (BSc) SocSci Nursing Studies (Edinburgh University), MPhil (Surgery) (Nottingham University) and DPhil Modern History from Oxford University.
 She won a Harkness Fellowship in Health Policy to the University of Pennsylvania and was seconded to the Department of Health to work with Lord Ara Darzi on the Next Stage Review of the NHS.
-She was awarded a CBE in 2008 and appointed to the Prime Minister’s Commission on the Future of Nursing and Midwifery 2009-10 and been recipient of various awards; Nursing Times Leadership Award in 2014 and Health Services Journal Top 100 Clinical Leaders Award in 2015.; Sigma Theta Tau International Hall of Fame 2016 She holds fellowships from the Royal College of Nursing, American Academy of Nursing and is a member of the Parliamentary Review of the Welsh Health and Social Care Service.
+She was awarded a CBE in 2008 and appointed to the Prime Minister’s Commission on the Future of Nursing and Midwifery 2009-10 and been recipient of various awards; Nursing Times Leadership Award in 2014 and Health Services Journal Top 100 Clinical Leaders Award in 2015; Sigma Theta Tau International Hall of Fame 2016.
+She holds fellowships from the Royal College of Nursing, American Academy of Nursing and is a member of the Parliamentary Review of the Welsh Health and Social Care Service.

 Mélanie Lavoie-Tremblay is associate professor at the Ingram School of Nursing, University Mc Gill.
-Her program of research focuses on the nursing workforce and on work environments in health care.
+Her programme of research focuses on the nursing workforce and on work environments in health care.
 Various organizations in Canada and other countries identified this area of research as the top priority for the last decade and for the future.
-Her program is unique for its research into the new generation of nurses (Generation Y) and strategies to foster their retention at the beginning of their career, as well as innovative strategies to improve nursing work environments.
+Her programme is unique for its research into the new generation of nurses (Generation Y) and strategies to foster their retention at the beginning of their career, as well as innovative strategies to improve nursing work environments.
 Through her research projects and publications, she has set up international collaborations in in Australia, England, United States and Switzerland.